twlite/youtube-together-bot/README.md

 - add your token in `.env` :: `DISCORD_TOKEN=YOUR_BOT_TOKEN`
 - now run the bot with `npm start`

+# YouTube Together
+- run `a!yttogether <channelid>
+- join with the invite created by your bot

 # Default command prefix
 `a!`